 Cookies and pixels are used to understand and deliver ads and make them more relevant to you.
 We may also use a cookie to learn whether someone who saw an ad on Facebook later visited our website.

 NSBI uses third-party email campaign providers to send relevant business news to interested groups.
 Some of these groups are created through opt-in lists when you sign-up on our website, for example: Business Insider and Trade Mission Bulletins.
 Others are generated from our current database(s) of clients and leads.
 Each email provides an opportunity for recipients to opt-out, unsubscribe and in some cases, update their information.
-Our providers currently include: SimplyCast (Canadian edition) and Vertical Response.
+Our current provider is: SimplyCast (Canadian edition).

 Information collected through our website and collaborative interaction may be processed and stored on Microsoft Office cloud-based services and Azure web services in North America.
 We have implemented a variety of security measures to ensure that your personal information is not lost, misused, altered, or unintentionally destroyed.

 We use PayPal to collect registration fees for programs and events.
 Your Credit Card Information will be provided directly to PayPal and will not be stored or disclosed to NSBI at any time.
 More information is available in our Terms and Conditions and Privacy Statement available through the event registration process.